zamith/yaba-core/README.md

 ## Usage

-Choose one of YABA's delivery mechanism, or write your own.
+Choose one of YABA's delivery mechanisms, or write your own.

 ## Contributing